jaheyns/CfdOF/README.md

 5. Imports should usually be on separate lines.
 6. Comments
-    - Docstrings always use """triple double-quotes"""
+    - Docstrings always use """ triple double-quotes """

     - Block comment starts with a # and a single space and are indented to the same level as that code